-Our new expungement law, a law that our attorney, Benham Sims, helped draft and helped pass, permits the expungement of 61 Class D felonies such as felony theft, burglary, and possession of controlled substance and makes 91,000 Kentuckians eligible to expunge their felony convictions.
+Our new expungement law, a law that our founder, Benham Sims, helped draft and helped pass, permits the expungement of 61 Class D felonies such as felony theft, burglary, and possession of controlled substance and makes 91,000 Kentuckians eligible to expunge their felony convictions.
 This law permits the expungement of only one (1) eligible Felony conviction or a series of Class D Felony eligible felony charges arising from a single incident.

 In order to grant your expungement, the Court must find, at a minimum, that:

 1. The charge is one of the 61 eligible Class D felonies; and